translate/pootle/docs/server/settings.rst

   This URL must point to the public API URL which returns JSON.
 Don't forget the trailing slash.

+  Setting it to blank string disables retrieving translation memory results.

 .. setting:: EXPORTED_DIRECTORY_MODE